savaliyac/Linear_Algebra/README.md

         gcc matrix_read.c
 To run
         ./a.out 2 [1,0,0:0,0,1:0,0,1]
-Will give output as 3x3 unit matrix.
+Will give output as 3x3 Identity matrix.